platopus/make-beyonce-proud/README.md

 Let's take our dinner party lead from our Spanish friends and serve tapas - can you add the functionality to create a tapas menu without breaking your existing code?

 Developers hate repeating themselves and they are also quite lazy - after all if you make a change to duplicated code, you have to change it multiple times which is just an exercise in copy/paste.
 You might also make mistakes.
 Can you modify this code to be more generic?
 Can you make it work with your design and not break things.
 This exercise will be taking you to the next level.
-Try looking online for resources about "repetition code smells"
+Try looking online for resources about "repetition code smells".

 What about a different layout for different occasions (Birthday parties, Eurovision, funerals etc) - i.e. using the same handlebars/html but applying different css files to it?